What is Mental Wellbeing?

 The BluSky therapy service is run by Dr Shirley Timson, HCPC Registered Consultant Counselling Psychologist and EMDR Consultant / Facilitator.
 Shirley is based on site at Trust HQ, at Foundation House , St. George’s Hospital, Corporation Street, Stafford, ST16 3AG.
 The service has been operational since 2009, having a track record of working with the MoD, NHS staff, emergency services, prisons and veterans.

-BluSky Therapies is a specialist psychological assessment and treatment service, which our Trust employees may be referred into via the Occupational Health provision.
+BluSky Therapies is a specialist psychological assessment and treatment service, which our Trust employees may be referred into via the Trust's Health and Wellbeing Service.
 The service can address a range of the more complex presentations, including traumatized, highly distressed, anxious, or depressed individuals, plus high risk and long-term sickness cases.

 The service takes referrals from working age clients, who have presented to their employer with psychological difficulties.
 It offers a range of psychological treatment approaches; the main psychological approach used is EMDR (Eye Movement Desensitization and Reprocessing).
 Treatment is tailored to the needs of each individual client, offering excellent clinical governance from the use of subjective outcome measures and on-going anonymised audit of services.
 The service prides itself on assisting staff to remain at work, helping staff on sick leave to actively return to work and often reducing the need for ill-health retirement, plus working in partnership with the Trust Occupational Health provision.